rwaldron/tc39-notes/es7/2016-03/march-29.md

 DD: Chrome has optimized Object.getOwnPropertyDescriptor over time

-DH: Do we have determinsm for Object.getOwnPropertyKeys?
+DH: Do we have determinism for Object.getOwnPropertyKeys?

 BT: Yes, it's just for-in that's nondeterministic.
 Work is in progress.
 If an ordinary object has no prototype, the for-in order is deterministic